-- 4.4.2.If a parent wishes their child to be withdrawn from any or all of the lesson content listed in section 4.4.1, they should put in writing which aspects of the programme they do not wish their child to participate in and send this to the academy addressed to the Assistant Principal - Personal Development. - 4.4.3.In accordance with the Relationships Education, Relationships and Sex Education (RSE) and Health Education statutory guidance, a pupil who has been withdrawn from Sex Education content will have the right to opt into Sex Education content from their 15th birthday (specifically, three academic terms before turning 16). - 4.5.
-Before granting any such request the Assistant Principal Personal Development will discuss the request with parents and, as appropriate, with the child to ensure that their wishes are understood and to clarify the nature and purpose of the curriculum.
+- 4.4.
+We respect the legal right of parents/carers to withdraw their child from all or part of the Sex Education component of the RSHE programme, except for statutory elements included within the national curriculum for Citizenship, PE, Computing and Science. - 4.4.1.
+Parents will not be able to withdraw their child from Relationships Education and/or Health Education content.
+For clarity, the lesson content which is specifically deemed as Sex Education content, and therefore from which a child may be withdrawn, is: - School nurse visit for practical contraception and STIs and follow up theory lessons (Year 9) - ■Teenage pregnancy video review lesson (Year 9) - 4.4.2.
+If a parent wishes their child to be withdrawn from any or all of the lesson content listed in section 4.4.1, they should put in writing which aspects of the programme they do not wish their child to participate in and send this to the academy addressed to the Assistant Principal Character and Culture. - 4.4.3.
+In accordance with the Relationships Education, Relationships and Sex Education and Health Education statutory guidance, a pupil who has been withdrawn from Sex Education content will have the right to opt into Sex Education content from their 15th birthday (specifically, three academic terms before turning 16). - 4.5.
+Before granting any such request the Assistant Principal Character and Culture will discuss the request with parents and, as appropriate, with the child to ensure that their wishes are understood and to clarify the nature and purpose of the curriculum.
 We will document this process to ensure a record is kept. - 4.6.
-During this discussion the Assistant Principal Personal Development will discuss with parents the benefits of receiving this important education and any detrimental effects that withdrawal might have on the child.
-This could include any social and emotional effects of being excluded, as

-- well as the likelihood of the child hearing their peers' version of what was said in the classes, rather than what was directly said by the teacher. - 4.7.
+During this discussion the Assistant Principal Character and Culture will discuss with parents the benefits of receiving this important education and any detrimental effects that withdrawal might have on the child.
+This could include any social and emotional effects of being excluded, as well as the likelihood of the child hearing their peers' version of what was said in the classes, rather than what was directly said by the teacher. - 4.7.
 Once those discussions have taken place, except in exceptional circumstances, we will respect the parents' request to withdraw the child, up to and until three terms before the child turns 16.
 After that point, if the child wishes to receive sex education rather than be withdrawn, we will make arrangements to provide the child with sex education during one of those terms. - 4.8.
 This process is the same for pupils with SEND.
-However, there may be exceptional circumstances where the Assistant Principal Personal Development may want to take a pupil's specific needs arising from their SEND into account when making this decision.
+However, there may be exceptional circumstances where the Assistant Principal Character and Culture may want to take a pupil's specific needs arising from their SEND into account when making this decision.
 Additional support may be offered to ensure the best learning outcomes where appropriate. - 4.9.
 The academy always complies with the wishes of parents in this regard and will provide appropriate sources of information for parents who wish to withdraw their children.
-If, after meeting with the academy to discuss their concerns, a parent withdraws their child from topics which are not included in the statutory national curriculum, Relationships Education curriculum or Health Education curriculum, then the academy will make alternative arrangements for the pupil. - 4.10.
+If, after meeting with the academy to discuss their concerns, a parent withdraws their child from topics which are not included in the statutory national curriculum, Relationships Education curriculum or Health Education curriculum, then the academy will make alternative arrangements for the pupil.

+4.10.
 A list of the statutory topics included in the national curriculum at the different key stages, can be found in Appendix 1.